-One important feature of the "anabelian branch" of this category-theoretic approach to mathematics, however, is that although it is very well-suited to capturing essential aspects of the geometry of schemes at nonarchimedean primes, it is ill-suited to capturing the archimedean aspects of the geometry of schemes, and, in particular, those aspects of the global geometry of schemes over number fields - such as heights - that are of interest in Diophantine geometry.
-Thus, from this point of view, the extension given in [Mzk5] of the theory of [Mzk4] has the virtue, relative to anabelian geometry, of providing a natural way to incorporate such archimedean and global phenomena as the global degree of an arithmetic line bundle over a number field [cf. [Mzk5], Example 5.1] into the above-mentioned category-theoretic approach to mathematics.
+One important drawback of the "anabelian branch" of this category-theoretic approach to mathematics is that although it is very well-suited to capturing essential aspects of the geometry of schemes at nonarchimedean primes, it is ill-suited to capturing the archimedean aspects of the geometry of schemes, and, in particular, those aspects of the global geometry of schemes over number fields - such as heights - that are of interest in Diophantine geometry.
+Thus, from this point of view, the extension given in [Mzk9] of the theory of [Mzk8] has the virtue, relative to anabelian geometry, of providing a natural way to incorporate such archimedean and global phenomena as the global degree of an arithmetic line bundle over a number field [cf. [Mzk9], Example 5.1] into the above-mentioned category-theoretic approach to mathematics.

-The approach of [Mzk5], however, has the following fundamental drawback: The categories of [Mzk5] are quite "large" and "complicated" by comparison to Galois categories, in the sense that they include a very diverse collection of arithmetic schemes, by comparison to the finite étale coverings of a fixed scheme.
+The approach of [Mzk9], however, has the following fundamental drawback: The categories of [Mzk9] are quite "large" and "complicated" by comparison to Galois categories, in the sense that they include a very diverse collection of arithmetic schemes, by comparison to the finite étale coverings of a fixed scheme.
 This makes it relatively easy to reconstruct the original arithmetic log scheme from the category.
 On the other hand, this relative ease of reconstruction is a reflection, in essence, of the fact that the geometry of such categories is really not so different from the conventional geometry of arithmetic log schemes.
 Thus, in other words, one doesn't gain very much in the way of essentially new geometric phenomena by working with such categories, relative to the conventional geometry of arithmetic log schemes.

-By contrast, the relatively simple structure of Galois categories [cf. also the categories of [Mzk9]] makes it much more difficult to reconstruct the scheme from the category - indeed, such a reconstruction is only possible in the case of very special "anabelian" schemes - but, on the other hand, this difficulty of reconstruction may be regarded as a reflection of the fact that there is indeed some interesting new geometry that arises from working with Galois categories that does not exist in the conventional geometry of schemes.
-Perhaps the most fundamental example of this phenomenon is the well-known fact that there do not exist isomorphisms of fields are isomorphic [despite the fact that the Galois category associated to a nonarchimedean local field [i.e., a finite extension of the p-adic number field] admits self-equivalences [i.e., the associated absolute Galois group admits automorphisms] that do not arise from scheme theory [i.e., from an isomorphism of fields - cf., e.g., [NSW], p.
+By contrast, the relatively simple structure of Galois categories [cf. also the categories of [Mzk13]] makes it much more difficult to reconstruct the scheme from the category - indeed, such a reconstruction is only possible in the case of very special "anabelian" schemes - but, on the other hand, this difficulty of reconstruction may be regarded as a reflection of the fact that there is indeed some interesting new geometry that arises from working with Galois categories that does not exist in the conventional geometry of schemes.
+Perhaps the most fundamental example of this phenomenon is the well-known fact that the absolute Galois groups of non-isomorphic finite fields are isomorphic.
+Another less elementary example of this phenomenon is the well-known fact that the Galois category associated to a nonarchimedean mixed-characteristic local field [i.e., a finite extension of the p-adic number field] admits self-equivalences [i.e., the associated absolute Galois group admits automorphisms] that do not arise from scheme theory [i.e., from an isomorphism of fields - cf., e.g., [NSW], p.
 674].